-Students, faculty or staff who have, or suspect they have, a psychological/emotional disability are encouraged to schedule an appointment with the Office of Disability Services to discuss their needs and begin the process of getting accommodations or supports needed.
-Your own description along with Information/documentation about your condition from a licensed clinician will help determine what is needed.
-If you have not sought treatment or do not have a diagnosis, we will work with you in the interim and help you move ahead with the process.
-If you have a therapist or psychiatrist please give them a copy of these guidelines so they can provide the essential information to the Office of Disability Services.
+Students, faculty or staff who have, or suspect they have, a psychiatric disability are encouraged to schedule an appointment with the Office of Disability Services to discuss their needs and begin the process of getting needed accommodations or supports.
+Your own description along with information/documentation about your condition from a licensed clinician will help determine what is needed.
+If you have not sought treatment or do not have a diagnosis, we will work with you in the interim and help you to move ahead with the process.
+If you currently have a therapist or psychiatrist, please give them a copy of these guidelines so that they can provide the essential information to the Office of Disability Services.

-Note: Disability Services does not have access to information you provied to Counseling Services or Health Services.
-You must make a formal request and sign a release for them to send it to us.
+Note: Disability Services does not have access to information you provided to Counseling Services or Health Services.
+You must make a formal request and sign a release in order for them to send it to us.

 A psychiatric disability should meet the criteria for a DSM-V diagnosis, excluding Adjustment Disorders and Other Conditions that May Be A Focus of Clinical Attention (V Codes).
 Most typical diagnoses would include: